 The first risk factor is our genes.
-There is actually a gene that will make you more predisposed to having periodontal disease and it is found in about 30% of the population of St. Augustine.
-Your risk for developing gum disease escalates 5-20 times just because of what you won in the genetic lottery.
-If you have the gene, you will have about four times of the type of bacteria in your Red Complex.
+There is actually a gene that will make you more predisposed to having periodontal disease, and it is found in about 30% of the population of St. Augustine.
+Your risk for developing gum disease escalates five to 20 times just because of what you won in the genetic lottery.
+If you have the gene, you will have about four times of the type of bacteria in your red complex.
 That is how that individual can develop periodontal disease.
 Further, someone with this gene will potentially develop gum disease 20 years earlier than those without the gene.
 You are also more likely to develop periodontal disease in St. Augustine as you age.
-80% of 60-year-olds have gum disease, but it typically starts around age 50.
+80% of 60 year olds have gum disease, but it typically starts around age 50.
 Women are more susceptible to gum disease as their estrogen decreases, and simply being a man over the age of 30 makes you more likely to develop gum disease.

 What about the things we put into our body?
 Bone loss, part of AL, can be caused by a diet high in cholesterol, eating fatty foods and foods low in nutritional value.
 Everyone already knows this, but eating fresh fruits and vegetables is imperative to your overall health.
 Eating greasy food and take out frequently leads to heart disease and loss of teeth.
-A multi vitamin would be the minimum you could do to help meet your nutritional needs.
+A multivitamin would be the minimum you could do to help meet your nutritional needs.
 It is not just food, but alcohol as well.
-Drinking more than 5 alcoholic drinks a week leads to a 30% increase in developing gum disease in St. Augustine.
-10 or more and it is 40%.
+Drinking more than five alcoholic drinks a week leads to a 30% increase in developing gum disease in St. Augustine.
+10 or more and it is a 40% increase.
 Smoking is another problem.
-Smoking literally kills the fibers that support your teeth, causing them to become loose, and more likely to bleed.
+Smoking literally kills the fibers that support your teeth, causing them to become loose and more likely to bleed.